Astrak/LoadScreen.js/README.md

 # LoadScreen.js
 A JS library to wrap Three.js assets loading.
-1. Describe assets in a short declarative style,
+1. Describe assets in a declarative style,
 2. Follow an UX-wise process : load > process > compile > scene creation.
-3. A load screen is automaticly displayed.
+3. A load screen is automatically displayed.

 ```js
 //asets declaration